-Does Partial Refactoring Make Business Sense?
+Does Process Refactoring Make Business Sense?

 CIO’s of large enterprises are aware that Digital Transformation cannot succeed without a good strategy for handling legacy applications’ modernization.
 The immediate driving factors for considering application modernization are: